JessArreza/JessArreza/README.md

 # 🧠💀 Welcome to the Land of Skibidi 🌀✨

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## YO, I’m Jess Clarence I. Arreza, a professional button-presser and occasional keyboard masher.
-I live on caffeine, WiFi signals, and pure chaos energy.
-My code?
-It’s spaghetti... but make it art. 🍝🎨

 ### Current Status: 🚽
 - Listening to: 🎶 "Skibidi Dop Dop Yes Yes" on a 10-hour loop.